Patagonia Capilene Lightweight Bottoms Review

 The fact that these are constructed with synthetic material means they are going to be more durable than their merino competitors.
 Even though these are made with an extremely thin and breathable fabric, it is more durable than all of the merino layers except the thick SmartWool Merino 250 which it is comparable to.

 In our infamous hole-burning abrasion test, these bottoms escaped with just a little surface wear, even with how thin they are!
-Other lightweight and midweight merino bottoms like the SmartWool 150 and the Icebreaker Everyday Leggings had a hole cooked right through them after the abrasion test.
+Other lightweight and midweight merino bottoms like the SmartWool 150 had a hole cooked right through them after the abrasion test.
 For durability and longevity, these are a pair of bottoms that will accompany you on years of adventures.

 These bottoms are perfect for any adventures that live in the milder seasons of the year, or as we explained above in the Warmth section, can be used for winter if you tend to run on the hot side.
 The lightweight and cool fabric are great for high-exertion activities where you're working hard and require a bottom that will breathe remarkably well and dry lightning fast.
 We loved them on fall river trips, shoulder season mountain biking trips, and summer backpacking and backcountry climbing trips where having a layer for cooler nights is mandatory, but warmth isn't a huge consideration.